adayoung/sage/docs/source/apps.rst

 meta.py
 -------

-`meta.py` is an optional file containing metadata about your app.
+`meta.py` contains information about your app.

 Installed Apps
 ~~~~~~~~~~~~~~

 Sage apps can include other applications.
 This is great for collaboration with
-other developers.
-To include other apps they need to either be in your `apps`
+other developers or separating responsibilities in your apps.
+To include other
+apps they need to either be in your `apps` directory or available on your
-directory or available on your `PYTHONPATH` (like an installed Python package).
+`PYTHONPATH` (like an installed Python package).

 To include other apps you must have a tuple in `meta.py` called
 `installed_apps`.
 Sage will load the apps it can find with those names.